Number fields with prescribed norms: An algebro-geometric point of view on Theorem

-\begin{proof} What Ekedahl's proof of the above-cited theorem really establishes is the following statement: for any finite set~$S$ of places of~$k$, there exist a finite set~$S'$ of places of~$k$, disjoint from~$S$, and a collection $(x'_v)_{v \in S'} \in \prod_{v \in S'} X(k_v)$ such that for any $x \in X(k)$ close enough to $(x'_v)_{v \in S'}$ for the product topology on $\prod_{v \in S'} X(k_v)$, the scheme $\pi^{-1}(x)$ is irreducible.
+\begin{proof} This is essentially an application of a theorem of Ekedahl~\cite[Thm.~1.3]{ekedahl} (also discussed and proved in \cite[\textsection\textsection3.5--3.6]{serretopics}).
+What Ekedahl really shows in~\cite{ekedahl} is that for any finite \'etale morphism $\pi:Y\to X$ between geometrically irreducible varieties over~$k$ and for any finite set~$S$ of places of~$k$, there exist a finite set~$S'$ of places of~$k$, disjoint from~$S$, and a collection $(x'_v)_{v \in S'} \in \prod_{v \in S'} X(k_v)$ such that for any $x \in X(k)$ close enough to $(x'_v)_{v \in S'}$ for the product topology on $\prod_{v \in S'} X(k_v)$, the scheme $\pi^{-1}(x)$ is irreducible.
 Theorem~\ref{app:theorem} implies Corollary~\ref{app:corollary} in view of this statement and of the remark that the Brauer--Manin set is open in~$X'(\A_k)$ as~$X$ is geometrically unirational (see \cite[Remarks~2.4 (i)--(ii)]{wslc}). \end{proof}

 As we have seen, Corollary~\ref{app:corollary} implies Theorem~\ref{thm:existence}.
 In a less immediate way, it also implies Corollary~\ref{cor:existence}.
 Indeed, noting that any sub-$G$\nobreakdash-extension of~$k$, in the terminology of~\textsection\ref{sec:statement_main}, arises as the fibre of the quotient map $\SL_n \to \SL_n/G$ above a rational point of $\SL_n/G$ (see \cite[Ch.~I, \textsection5.4, Cor.~1]{Ser94} and recall that $\HH^1(k,\SL_n)$ is a singleton by Hilbert's Theorem~90), we see that Corollary~\ref{cor:existence} follows from combining Corollary~\ref{app:corollary} with Proposition~\ref{app:propvertical} below.